Intensive Outpatient Treatment for Teens

-CFF’s IOP meets three to five days a week from 4:00–7:00 pm ET.
+CFF’s IOP meets four days a week (Monday–Thursday) from 4:00–7:00 pm ET.
 We offer primarily after-school programming to accommodate your child’s schedule.
 Teens can continue their education while receiving mental health treatment to help them thrive.
 For teens who need less support or who are ready to transition to fewer days of programming, our Outpatient Services option may be the ideal choice.

 Do all teens in IOP receive the same care?

 At CFF, each client receives a tailored treatment plan that includes individual, group, and family therapy, using a variety of clinical and experiential modalities.
 Care is customized for each teen’s personal and family history.